-Disney wanted to include Rod Serling in the ride’s preshow but that would be a little hard seeing as he died at least two decades earlier.
-So with the help of Rod’s wife, Carol, they held voice auditions to find someone to imitate Rod’s voice.
+Disney wanted to include Rod Serling in the ride’s preshow, but that would be a little hard, seeing as he died at least two decades earlier.
+So, with the help of Rod’s wife, Carol, they held voice auditions to find someone to imitate Rod’s voice.

-Mark Silverman was chosen after many auditions and they synched Mark’s audio with archival footage from an episode to create the preshow for all riders to see.
+Mark Silverman was chosen after many auditions, and they synched Mark’s audio with archival footage from an episode to create the preshow for all riders to see.

 Is the Tower of Terror still the Tower of Terror?

 Ever since the Twilight Zone Tower of Terror opened at Walt Disney World in Florida, It has stayed the Tower of Terror.
 Not to be confused with the Tower of Terror at Disney’s California Adventure Park in California.
-What used to be the Tower of Terror has been converted to a Guardians of the Galaxy ride.
+What used to be the Tower of Terror has been converted into a Guardians of the Galaxy ride.
 It is still a drop ride, just not Twilight Zone themed.